-The Marine Room, Laguna Beach's second oldest bar is also the town’s hottest hangout for 2016.
+The Marine Room, Laguna Beach's second oldest bar is also the town’s hottest hangout.

 What do you do when you’ve got a local landmark on your hands, when a place seems to be part of the very fabric of the city?
 Does it have to stay the way locals remember it forever?
 What if ownership or management wants to take things in a new direction?
 Should they be beholden to nostalgia?